 Alexander (1875-1952) was the son of Donald Mackenzie and Christina Smith of 12 Calbost.

 At Govan, Glasgow, in 1903, he married Christina Nicolson, 11 Calbost.
 Alexander and Christina settled at 11 Calbost and they had four children.

-Alexander was widowed in 1915 when he was away in the Royal Navy during the First World War.
-The children went to live with their Maternal Grandparents at Stornoway.
+Alexander was widowed in 1915 when he was at sea and the children went to live with their Maternal Grandparents at Stornoway.